glutanimate/image-occlusion-enhanced/README.md

 ### Making full use of SVG-Edit

-- SVG-Edit ships with a lot of very useful **hotkeys**.
+SVG-Edit ships with a lot of very useful **hotkeys**.
 Make sure to use them!
-E.G.:
+E.g.:

-    + hold down <kbd>Shift</kbd> while clicking to select multiple shapes
+- hold down <kbd>Shift</kbd> while clicking to select multiple shapes
-    + <kbd>G</kbd> to group items and mark them as one single mask
+- <kbd>G</kbd> to group items and mark them as one single mask
-    + <kbd>V</kbd> for the selection tool
+- <kbd>V</kbd> for the selection tool
-    + <kbd>R</kbd> for the rectangle tool
+- <kbd>R</kbd> for the rectangle tool
-    + <kbd>E</kbd> for the ellipse tool
+- <kbd>E</kbd> for the ellipse tool
-    + <kbd>T</kbd> for the text tool
+- <kbd>T</kbd> for the text tool
-    + <kbd>C</kbd> to fit the image to the canvas
+- <kbd>C</kbd> to fit the image to the canvas

-- use the **layers dialog** to add labels to your images before occluding them.
+Use the **layers dialog** to add labels to your images before occluding them.
 Here's how:

-    + click on the right-sided labels side pane in the svg editor; a panel with all active layers will appear
+- click on the right-sided labels side pane in the svg editor; a panel with all active layers will appear
-    + click on the 'new layer' button on the top-left; name the layer however you want (e.g. *Labels*)
+- click on the 'new layer' button on the top-left; name the layer however you want (e.g. *Labels*)
-    + select the new layer by left-clicking on it in the labels list
+- select the new layer by left-clicking on it in the labels list
-    + in order to occlude items on this new layer you will have to move it below the shapes layer first.
+- in order to occlude items on this new layer you will have to move it below the shapes layer first.
 To do so go back to the layers side panel, select your *Labels* layer, and use the down arrow button to to move it below the *Shapes* layer (but still above the *Picture* layer)
-    + any shapes or texts you now draw while the layer is active will be part of the background
+- any shapes or texts you now draw while the layer is active will be part of the background
-    + when you want to draw the occlusion masks again, simply re-select the *Shapes* layer
+- when you want to draw the occlusion masks again, simply re-select the *Shapes* layer

-### A good way to use the available fields
+### Using all available fields to their full extent

 This version of image occlusion comes with two new fields, *Remarks* and *Sources*.
 In total, you now have four different fields to choose from when adding additional information to your I/O notes (plus 3 more that are somewhat hidden, see above).

-So what to use these fields for?
+So what should you use these fields for?
 Well, you can customize and rename them however you please, but here are some suggestions:

 - *Header* field: appears both on the front and back of your cards.
 I would use this for short titles that put your image in the right context.
 Notes in the browser can be sorted by this field, so make sure to choose a descriptive title.
 - *Footer*: appears both on the front and back of your cards.
 You could use this for hints, mnemonics, recall prompts, etc.